-bi/multilingual bi/multilingual in English and another language(s), or may speak in different dialects in their communities and at Support learning of academic language in your class by clarifying terminology, using synonyms, and explaining the different linguistic demands of academic genres in your discipline. ----------------- -- ---
+They may be bi/multilingual and/or multi- dialectal Some first-generation students may be bi/multilingual in English and another language(s), or may speak in different dialects in their communities and at home.
+Support learning of academic language in your class by clarifying terminology, using synonyms, and explaining the different linguistic demands of academic genres in your discipline. your diccipiliter